 The report indicates that DeFi can be seen as an ecosystem made up of various applications created on decentralized networks, P2P protocols, and permissionless blockchains.
 They can be used for the facilitation of trading, lending, and borrowing of financial instruments.

 In other words, the ecosystem aims to offer a decentralized, permissionless network which users can use for retaining full custody of their crypto assets.
 With crypto trading once again being on the rise, the demand and use for DeFi is once again growing, and Ethereum’s ecosystem is the most popular one for developing this type of apps.

 The report also notes that the main underpinning of an ecosystem such as this consists of borrowing and lending platforms.
 Crypto lending and borrowing is also growing quite rapidly, due to numerous benefits, such as being a much simpler way to get a loan than going to the bank.
-While many are looking to borrow, lend, trade, sell or buy Ethereum, one of the most popular pairs of blockchain assets used on DeFi is MakerDao (MKR), as well as the stablecoin Dai (DAI).
+While many are looking to borrow, lend, trade, sell or buy Ethereum (check out how to buy Ethereum with PayPal), one of the most popular pairs of blockchain assets used on DeFi is MakerDao (MKR), as well as the stablecoin Dai (DAI).